kdechant/eamon/PORTING-CLASSIC-ADVENTURES.md

 ## What you'll need

-* An Apple II emulator (e.g., AppleWin, or a Mac/Linux equivalent)
-  * Referred to as "the emulator" in the instructions below
-* The disk image of your adventure (usually in a format like .DSK)
+* The emulator disk image of your adventure (usually in a format like .DSK)
-* The Dungeon Designer Disk 7.1 image
 * A diff tool like WinMerge or Meld
 * A program that can read Apple II disk images and copy files from them (e.g., CiderPress)
+* A program that can extract the data from the Apple II files into JSON
 * Some familiarity with AppleSoft BASIC

 ## A note about DOS 3.3 vs. ProDOS